birdofpreyru/react-utils/docs/docs/api/functions/launchServer.md

     Without this option provided it will be loaded from the `.build-info` file in the "context" folder of the Webpack build being served.

+  - `chunkGroups` &mdash; **ChunkGroupsT** &mdash; Optional.
+If provided, it is passed down to the server-side renderer, and it is used to locate assets necessary for different named code chunks.
+This option has a lower priority than chunk groups information automatically extracted by the renderer from the Webpack stats in the request's locals (where it is injected by Webpack's devMiddleware, in development mode); but it has a higher priority than the chunk groups information read from the disk (where it is output by the normal Webpack compilation).
+This option is intended for internal use, in utilities for Jest testing (_e.g._ [E2eSsrEnv]).

   - `cookieSignatureSecret` &mdash; **string** &mdash; If provided, it is passed into the `secret` argument of [cookie-parser](https://www.npmjs.com/package/cookie-parser), to enable support of signed cookies.
 When not provided signed cookies are not